 The findings: PPIs were found to be no different than placebo at controlling infant acid reflux symptoms (infant GERD).

-So, you might be led to think that a physician prescribing a PPI for an infant (which many still do) would look at these pharmaceutical company studies with the low dose once a day and say to themselves, "Well the small dose once a day does not work any better than a placebo, so I wonder about using a larger dose or more times a day" (in fairness some physicians and nurses have done that) - but others may not be aware that other studies and medical literature suggested that higher doses are needed for infants with GERD.
-Therefore, they give the low dose once a day – or they prescribe a different type of acid blocker (H2 blocker, such as Zantac®).
+So, you might think that a physician prescribing a PPI for an infant would look at these pharmaceutical company studies with the low dose once a day and say to themselves, "Well the small dose once a day does not work any better than a placebo, so I wonder about using a larger dose or more times a day" (in fairness many physicians and nurses do and here is a list of practitioners we've identified).

 Foot Note : Within the past few years a number of PPI drug studies were performed in infant and in some cases young children.
 These studies were performed by the pharmaceutical manufacturers of various PPI medicines.
 For example, studies were done with omeprazole (Prilosec®), esomeprazole (Nexium®), pantoprazole (Protonix®) and lansoprazole (Prevacid).
 The studies were generally very well done studies and interestingly they all essentially showed the same thing – namely that none of the PPIs made a difference when compared to placebo in the acid reflux symptoms that were followed.
 The studies all used a single dose of the PPI and generally the doses were small.
 To some this may suggest that PPIs don’t work in infants for acid reflux; however an equally reasonable explanation is that a small dose given once a day is not a sufficient amount to control symptoms.
 None of the studies used dose-ranging techniques to see if once a day or twice a day or three times per day were different from each other in symptom control.